kore4lyf/notes/javascript/eloquent_js.md

 // → Is toString's age known? true
 ```

-As an alternative to the in operator, you can use the hasOwnProperty method, which ignores theobject’s prototype.
+As an alternative to the in operator, you can use the hasOwnProperty method, whaich ignores theobject’s prototype.

 ```js
 console.log({x: 1}.hasOwnProperty("x"));